Azure/azure-osconfig/src/modules/test/README.md

-# Modulestest
+# modulestest
-The modulestest application is OSConfig’s module testing framework, it allows module authors to write test recipes which in turn, test the modules functionality and conformity (against the published MIM) of the Management Module.
+The modulestest application is OSConfig’s module testing framework, it allows module authors to write test recipes which in turn, drive testing of the module functionality and conformity (against the published MIM) of the Management Module.

 # Prerequisites
 Although modulestest does not require any runtime dependencies, generating the test recipe configuration (testplate.json) does require the `jq` application to be installed when building OSConfig.
 When installed a `testplate.json` is placed in the `modulestest` directory which includes the test recipe configurations for every module which includes a [MIM](https://github.com/Azure/azure-osconfig/tree/main/src/modules/mim) and [test recipe](https://github.com/Azure/azure-osconfig/tree/main/src/modules/test/recipes).